shopsys/shopsys/docs/model/introduction-to-model-architecture.md

     // ...
 }
 ```

+!!! note
-*Note: Repositories in Shopsys Framework wrap Doctrine repositories.
+    Repositories in Shopsys Framework wrap Doctrine repositories.
-This is done in order to provide only useful methods with understandable names instead of generic API of Doctrine repositories.*
+    This is done in order to provide only useful methods with understandable names instead of generic API of Doctrine repositories.

 ## Facade
 Facades are a single entry-point into the model.